-While many were executed via the death penalty or died in prison, many serial killers are still at large.
+While many were executed via the death penalty or died in prison, many serial killers are still active and at large.
 This list in particular organizes American serial killers by who killed the most people per state.
 Who is your state’s most prolific serial killer?
 Read on to find out!

 What is a Serial Killer?

 Serial killers are murderers who commit a series of murders, usually following a predictable pattern.
 Despite their prominence in the news and pop culture, serial killers are actually relatively rare, according to “Serial Murder: Multi-Disciplinary Perspectives for Investigators” from the Behavior Analysis Unit of the FBI.
 Serial murders only make up less than one percent of all murders committed per year, despite how it might look in Hollywood.
 Of movies and TV shows portraying serial killers, the FBI report says,